DHvaicrker/DHvaicrker/README.md

 ## 🎓 Education

-The Hebrew University of Jerusalem - B.Sc.
+The Hebrew University in Jerusalem - B.Sc.
 Computer Science (2026)